Transport in Vietnam

 Transportation in Vietnam is improving rapidly in terms of both quantity and quality.
-Especially road traffic is growing rapidly but the major roads are dangerous and slow to travel on due to outdated design and an inappropriate traffic mix.
+Road traffic is growing rapidly but the major roads are dangerous and slow to travel on due to outdated design and an inappropriate traffic mix.
 In recent years, the construction of expressways has accelerated.
-Air travel is also important for long distance travel.
-Metro systems are under construction in the two metropolises of Vietnam, Hanoi and Ho Chi Minh City.
+Air travel is also important for long-distance travel.
+The two major metropolises of Hanoi and Ho Chi Minh City operate metro networks which are currently being expanded.